QiangweiPeng/stVCR/README.md

 <img src='./docs/source/_static/figure1.png' width="100%" >
 </div>

+## Installation
+The stVCR paper is currently under peer review.
+We will release the code to the public as soon as possible.

 ## Highlights of stVCR:
 * Generate vivid “videos” by users directly
   * **Axolotl brain regeneration**